boystrange/FairCheck/README.md

 The script [`equation_6.pi`](artifact/equation_6.pi) contains the definitions of the program in Eq.
 (6), whose purpose is to show that a well-typed - hence session-bounded - process may still create an *unbounded* number of sessions.
+The process `A` discussed in [the previous section](#claim-5) is already such an example in which the created sessions are *chained* together, so that a new session may be created only after the previous ones have terminated.
+In this example sessions are *nested*, so that a session terminates only after all those created after it have terminated as well.

 ``` pi
 C(x : !end) = (new (y : !end) C⟨y⟩ in wait y.close x) ⊕ close x